 Here’s a sneak peek:

 Who’s it for: Kids and their parents!
 Or students and their teachers!
-All ages are welcome, but this tour will be best appreciated by children age 5 and up.
+All ages are welcome, but this tour will be best appreciated by children age 5-11.
 Younger kids won’t get as much out of it, but they can certainly still participate (kids under 2 are free).
 Strollers are recommended for little ones; the streets we walk get a bit crowded.

 Picky eater?
 Don’t worry about it.
 Unless requested otherwise (we can accommodate more adventurous eaters), the foods on this tour are like new spins on familiar foods for many children; nothing too out there or spicy.
 Plus kids are given an incentive to at least TRY everything once.

 **Please be very clear about any dietary restrictions or food allergies your child may have.

 Where: Jackson Heights is easy to reach from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
 Detailed directions will be provided.

 Cost: $50 per adult; $40 per child (over age 2), which includes all food.
 Everyone eats!
 For larger school groups, please contact [email protected] to discuss rates.

 For more family-friendly food resources for your next trip to NYC, also see our one-day Kid-Friendly NYC Food Itinerary (for Manhattan).